Texas judge rules HIV drug mandate violates employer religious rights

 He also ruled that a federal task force that recommends coverage of preventive treatments, which is made up of volunteer members, violates the appointment clause of the U.S. Constitution.

 The Biden administration is likely to appeal.
-The U.S. Department of Health and Human Services did not immediately respond a requests for comment.
+The U.S. Department of Health and Human Services did not immediately respond a request for comment.